 The Galatian region had been a Roman province since 189 B.C., and Paul had worked hard on his first missionary journey to found many churches in the region, including Antioch, Derbe, Iconium, and Lystra.
 The main purpose of the book is to put an end to the false teachings of the Judaizers.
 As such, it is a polemic epistle, meaning a strong refutation.

-Since the founding of these churches, the Judaizers had infiltrated and gained control of them, corrupting the doctrine of Salvation — specifically, justification by faith alone — and instead they preached “faith plus works.”
-The distillation of Paul’s counter to their teaching is recorded in 2:21: “if righteousness comes through the Law, then Christ died needlessly.”
+Since the founding of these churches, the Judaizers had infiltrated and gained control of them, corrupting the doctrine of salvation—specifically, justification by faith alone—instead preaching “faith plus works.”
+The distillation of Paul’s counter to their teaching is recorded in 2:21b: “if righteousness comes through the Law, then Christ died needlessly.”

 IV.
 EMPHASIS AND THEMES